Washington, DC

 We begin the morning with a senior leader from a nationally respected civil liberties organization for a candid discussion about defending liberty at scale.
 Drawing on experience across multiple rights areas, they offer a behind-the-scenes look at how threats to freedom emerge, how decisions are made about when and where to intervene, and why cases involving marginalized communities often shape protections for everyone.

-We conclude mid-afternoon with a reflective wrap-up in a venue that illustrates how people build community around shared civic values, ethical enterprise, and economic inclusion.
-Together, we reflect on what our journey together has revealed about the fragility of liberty—and the many ways individuals and institutions respond with resilience, creativity, and resolve.
+We conclude mid-afternoon with a reflective wrap-up at Republic Restoratives Distillery, a venue that illustrates how people build community around shared civic values, ethical enterprise, and economic inclusion.
+Together, over cocktails made with Fascist Tears vodka, Dissent gin, or Purpose rye, we reflect on what our journey together has revealed about the fragility of liberty—and the many ways individuals and institutions respond with resilience, creativity, and resolve.

 Essential Trip Info